top of page

 The basics of R

-Workshop 1 (June): The basics of R and a refresher of statistics
+The basics of R and a refresher of statistics

-This day-long intensive workshop will introduce students to the basics of the R programming language through a series of guided practicums.
+This workshop will introduce students to the basics of the R programming language through a series of guided practicums.
 Along the way, students will revisit basic concepts of probability and statistics.
 These will be key skills for their IRES analyses.

 Resources: